-Selected Topics in Sociological Research Sociology of Disability SOC493H1F: Sociology of Disability L5101
+Selected Topics in Sociological Research Sociology of Disability SOC496H1F - LEC5101: Sociology of Disability Fall 2016, Wednesday 6-8pm; Room RL14081

-Fall 2015, Tuesdays 5-7 pm; SS2101

-Course Description: This course treats disability as a socio-cultural phenomenon.
-It examines competing definitions and conceptions of disability and their social and political consequences.
+Course Description: This Disability Studies course treats disability as a socio-cultural phenomenon of growing import to sociology.
+It examines competing definitions and conceptions of disability and their social and political consequences in everyday life.